-- 1 special tax allocation fund established pursuant to this Act; 2 - (B) such payments in any one year may not exceed 30% of the annual interest costs incurred by the redeveloper with regard to the redevelopment project during that year; - (C) if there are not sufficient funds available in the special tax allocation fund to make the payment pursuant to this paragraph (11) then the amounts so due shall accrue and be payable when sufficient funds are available in the special tax allocation fund; - (D) the total of such interest payments paid pursuant to this Act may not exceed 30% of the total (i) cost paid or incurred by the redeveloper for the redevelopment project plus (ii) redevelopment project costs excluding any property assembly costs and any relocation costs incurred by a municipality pursuant to this Act; and - (E) the cost limits set forth in subparagraphs (B) and (D) of paragraph (11) shall be modified for the financing of rehabilitated or new housing units for low-income households and very low-income households, as defined in Section 3 of the Illinois Affordable Housing Act.
-The percentage of 75% shall be substituted for 30% in subparagraphs (B) and (D) of paragraph (11). - Instead of the eligible costs provided by subparagraphs (B) and (D) of paragraph (11), modified by this subparagraph, and notwithstanding any other provisions of this Act to the contrary, the municipality may pay from tax increment revenues up to 50% of the cost of construction of new housing units to occupied by low-income households low-income households as defined in Section 3 of the Illinois Affordable Housing Act.
-The cost construction of those units may be derived from the proceeds of bonds issued by the municipality under this Act or other constitutional or statutory authority or from other sources of municipal revenue that may be reimbursed from tax increment revenues or the proceeds of bonds issued to finance the construction of that housing.
+- (C) if there are not sufficient funds available in the special tax allocation fund to make the payment pursuant to this paragraph (11) then the amounts so due shall accrue and be payable when sufficient funds are available in the special tax allocation fund; - (D) the total of such interest payments paid pursuant to this Act may not exceed 30% of the total (i) cost paid or incurred by the redeveloper for the redevelopment project plus (ii) redevelopment project costs excluding any property assembly costs and any relocation costs incurred by a municipality pursuant to this Act; and - (E) the cost limits set forth in subparagraphs (B) and (D) of paragraph (11) shall be modified for the financing of rehabilitated or new housing units for low-income households and very low-income households, as defined in Section 3 of the Illinois Affordable Housing Act.
+The percentage of 75% shall be substituted for 30% in subparagraphs (B) and (D) of paragraph (11). - Instead of the eligible costs provided by subparagraphs (B) and (D) of paragraph (11), as modified by this subparagraph, and notwithstanding any other provisions of this Act to the contrary, the municipality may pay from tax increment revenues up to 50% of the cost of construction of new housing units to occupied by low-income households and very low-income households as defined in Section 3 of the Housing Act.
+Illinois Affordable The construction of those units may be derived from the proceeds of bonds issued by the municipality under this Act or other constitutional or statutory authority or from other sources of municipal revenue that may be reimbursed from tax increment revenues or the proceeds of bonds issued to finance the construction of that housing.

-The eligible costs provided under this subparagraph (F) of paragraph (11) shall be an eligible cost for the construction. renovation. and rehabilitation of all low and very low-income housing defined in Section 3 of the Illinois units, as Affordable Housing Act, within the redevelopment project area.
-If the low and very low-income units are part of a residential redevelopment project that includes units not affordable to low and very households, only the low low-income and low-income units shall be eligible for benefits under subparagraph (F) of paragraph (11).
-The standards for 1 maintaining the occupancy by low-income households and 2 3 very low-income households, as defined in Section 3 of the Illinois Affordable Housing Act, of those units 4 5 constructed with eligible costs made available under 6 the provisions of this subparagraph (F) of paragraph 7 (11) shall be established by guidelines adopted by the The responsibility for 8 municipality. annually 9 documenting the initial occupancy of the units by 10 low-income households and very low-income households, 11 as defined in Section 3 of the Illinois Affordable 12 Housing Act, shall be that of the then current owner of 13 the property.
-For ownership units, the guidelines will 14 provide, at a minimum, for a reasonable recapture of funds, or other appropriate methods designed to 15 16 preserve the original affordability of the ownership units.
-For rental units, the guidelines will provide, 17 at a minimum, for the affordability of rent to low and 18 19 very low-income households.
-As units become available, 20 they shall be rented to income-eligible tenants.
-The 21 municipality may modify these guidelines from time to 22 time; the guidelines, however, shall be in effect for 23 as long as tax increment revenue is being used to pay 24 for costs associated with the units or for the 25 retirement of bonds issued to finance the units or for 26 the life of the redevelopment project area, whichever is later.
+The eligible costs provided under subparagraph (F) of paragraph (11) shall be an eligible cost for the construction, renovation. rehabilitation of all low and very low-income housing defined in Section 3 of the units. as Illinois Affordable Housing Act, within the redevelopment project area.
+If the low and very low-income units are part of a residential redevelopment project that includes units not affordable to low and very households, only the low low-income and very low-income units shall be eligible for benefits under subparagraph (F) of paragraph (11).
+The standards for maintaining the occupancy by low-income households and very low-income households, as defined in Section 3 of the Illinois Affordable Housing Act, of those units constructed with eligible costs made available under the provisions of this subparagraph (F) of paragraph (11) shall be established by guidelines adopted by the municipality.
+The responsibility for documenting the initial occupancy of the units by low-income households and very low-income households, as defined in Section 3 of the Illinois Affordable Housing Act, shall be that of the then current owner of the property.
+For ownership units, the guidelines will provide, at a minimum, for a reasonable recapture of funds, or other appropriate methods designed to preserve the original affordability of the ownership units.
+For rental units, the guidelines will provide, at a minimum, for the affordability of rent to low and very low-income households.
+As units become available, they shall be rented to income-eligible tenants.
+The municipality may modify these guidelines from time to time; the guidelines, however, shall be in effect for as long as tax increment revenue is being used to pay for costs associated with the units or for the retirement of bonds issued to finance the units or for the life of the redevelopment project area, whichever is later.